 Livestock Partnership

-NRCS works with livestock producers to reduce methane emissions and support climate change mitigation related to livestock waste management.
+NRCS works with livestock producers to reduce methane emissions and support climate change mitigation related to livestock waste management and enteric methane.

 Anaerobic Digester